sCrypt-Inc/scryptTS-docs/docs/getting-started/installation.md

 ## Requirements

-`scrypt-ts` depends on the native [sCrypt](https://scrypt.io) compiler, which could be downloaded with this command:
+`scryptTS` depends on the native [sCrypt](https://scrypt.io) compiler, which could be downloaded with this command:

 ```sh
 curl -Ls https://scrypt.io/setup | sh -s --